sage-code/maj/README.md

 The Lexicon contains most frequent Maj words organized by domain:

 * Suffix: 'xa: xatu = "to know"
-* The "a" is transformed to "o" for before 'xa sufix.
+* The "a" is transformed to "o" before 'xa suffix.

 1. suto'xa = [structure](words/structure.md)
 1. ynfo'xa = [information](words/information.md)